GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 >
 > -- Jiangqi Lou

 > What was different this time compared to the last group project was that I had an extremely strong sense of involvement.
 With the help of Gang's plan, each of us successfully completed our part of the project.
 It gave me a taste of the sweetness of teamwork, which is the happiness of having your head buried in a job you love and are good at.
-In the past, I had I had a fluke mentality, expecting my teammates to do more, this time I adjusted my mindset and tried to do what I could to contribute to the team, and it was in this team spirit that each of us got the job done.
+In the past, I had a fluke mentality, expecting my teammates to do more, this time I adjusted my mindset and tried to do what I could to contribute to the team, and it was in this team spirit that each of us got the job done.
 I also saw how we helped each other out, for example, discussing bugs when we didn't know how to fix them, helping someone upload a GitHub CLI when it wasn't working well, and so on.
 This Resit has allowed me to discover new possibilities for my future work, and thankfully, it has been worthwhile and has made me feel that I am more deserving of this degree.
 >
 > -- Guangzhe Wen